This guide will explain how to use BYROWfunction in Google Sheets.

 The rules for using the BYROW function in Google Sheets are the following:

-• Every row should be grouped into a single value.
+LAMBDAfunction must have exactly 1 name argument.
+Otherwise, the function returns an #N/A error. - Every row should be grouped into a single value.
 The function does not support array results for grouped values.

-• The formula_expression argument in the LAMBDA function must use the names inputted in the name argument.
+LAMBDAfunction must use the names inputted in the name argument. - We can pass a named function for the

-• We can pass a named function for the LAMBDA parameter.
+LAMBDAparameter.
 Moreover, there should be exactly 1 argument placeholder defined for it.

 Google Sheets released the LAMBDA function alongside a few Lambda helper functions (LHFs), which can be used to create more complex LAMBDA formulas.